Welcome to

 In November 2024 he became Chairman of The Crown Society.

-The Grandmaster for the Order is HM Nana Agyemang Duah Katakyie III of New Sawereso-Seinuah, and His Majesty made the award in gracious recognition for his support of the building of a maternity clinic in the Kingdom.
+On the 24th February 2025 he was awarded the Grand Cross of the Order by the Grandmaster of the Order, HM Nana Agyemang Duah Katakyie III of New Sawereso-Seinuah, and His Majesty made the award in gracious recognition of his continued support of the building of a maternity clinic in the Kingdom.

 He lives in a house circa 1420, some 30 miles along the south coast of England, from Eastbourne, in the ancient Cinque Port Town of Lydd, on the Romney Marsh, Kent.